maximilien/musings/blogs/ai/2/draft.md

 **For production scale (open source):**
 - **Qdrant**: Rust-based, excellent performance, strong filtering, cost-effective.
 My current recommendation for teams that want control without excessive operational burden.
 - **Milvus**: Battle-tested at billion-vector scale.
 More operational complexity, but proven.
 Zilliz provides managed hosting.
 - **Weaviate**: Strong hybrid search, good documentation, GraphQL API.
 Solid middle ground.
+Also provides managed hosting.

 **For managed simplicity:**
 - **Pinecone**: Fully managed, easy to use, reliable.
 Higher cost, but minimal operational overhead.
 Good default for teams that don't want to manage infrastructure.

 **Decision framework:**

-1. If you need it yesterday and don't want to manage anything: Pinecone
+1. If you need it yesterday and don't want to manage anything: Pinecone, Weaviate, Zilliz
 2. If you have ops capacity and want cost efficiency at scale: Qdrant or Milvus
 3. If hybrid search is critical: Weaviate or Qdrant
 4. If you're prototyping: Chroma
-5. If you're already on Postgres and scale is moderate: pgvector
+5. If you're already on Postgres and scale is moderate: pgvector (Supabase)

 [VERIFY: Current pricing for each—Pinecone tiers, Qdrant cloud, Weaviate cloud, Zilliz]